flow-japan/flow-workshop/20210201/worker/README.md

 npm run migrate:make
 ```

-Migrations are run automatically when the app initializes
+Migrations are run automatically when the app

 ### GCP SETTING